What is Behavioral Data? How to Use It for Maximum Conversion

 • Identify Obstacles: Discover points of user frustration.
 Reduce friction in the customer journey.

 • Develop buyer personas: Behavioral data helps you build more defined customer segments.
-Build detailed buyer personas that help you deliver tailored, personalized experiences.
+Build detailed buyer personas to deliver tailored, personalized experiences.

 • Strengthen customer loyalty: Your customers are happy when they think you understand them.
 Behavioral insights help you empathize and improve experiences.

-• Optimize performance: Discover what app and website elements are critical to potential customers.
+• Optimize performance: Discover which app and website elements are critical to potential customers.
 Prioritize the paths and touchpoints that create happy customer pathways.

 • Better decision-making: More data means you are more informed about marketing and sales decisions.
 Rise above the competition by prioritizing what your customers want.